 Natural persons may be associated with online identifiers provided by their devices, applications, tools and protocols, such as internet protocol addresses, cookie identifiers or other identifiers […] when combined with unique identifiers and other information received by the servers, may be used to create profiles of the natural persons and identify them.

-In short, cookies that can be used (on their own or in combination with other data) to identify an individual are considered means of personal data collection under the GDPR.
+Cookies are considered unique identifiers since they can be used independently or combined with other data to identify an individual.
+As a result, they’re considered a means of personal data collection under the GDPR.

-Furthermore, the GDPR serves as a complement to the ePrivacy Directive (also known as the Cookie Law).
-To comply with GDPR cookie requirements, you need to also bear Cookie Law requirements in mind.
+Furthermore, the GDPR is intended to interact with the ePrivacy Directive (also known as the Cookie Law).
+Complying with GDPR cookie requirements means you must also comply with the Cookie Law.

-We’ll delve into how you need to establish your cookie consent and cookie policy in a way that meets the requirements of both the GDPR and the ePrivacy Directive.
+We’ll delve into how you need to establish your cookie consent and cookie policy in a way that meets the requirements of both the GDPR and the ePrivacy Directive or Regulation.

 GDPR: Cookies & Personal Data

-To understand the relationship between the GDPR and cookies, we need to understand the GDPR’s rules on collecting and processing personal data.
+The relationship between the GDPR and cookies is dependent on the GDPR’s rules surrounding the collection and use of personal data.

-Because cookies can be used to identify an individual, they are subject to the six principles of processing personal data outlined in the GDPR:
+Because cookies can be used to identify an individual, they are subject to the seven principles of processing personal data outlined in the GDPR:

 - Personal data must be processed lawfully, fairly, and transparently.